 In March 2001 in its 95th year of operation, Fuller Brush ensured its viability in the 21st century, blending the new with the old.
 The Company established a secure sales website for its distributor force and opened up the web affiliate opportunity for individuals and fundraising organizations.
 In August 2003 this website was enhanced for better navigability, monthly sales, and the inclusion of the Stanley Home Products line.
 In 2004 Fuller gave us a "back office website" to check our monthly volume stats, place wholesale orders, and gain access to any new promotional materials.
 In 2008 Fuller gave us an on-line distributor application so we could recruit securely from a website without any paper applications.

-In 2012 Fuller Brush and Stanley Home Products filed for Chapter 11 bankruptcy, and instituted cost-cutting measures.
+Fuller Brush and Stanley Home Products filed for Chapter 11 bankruptcy, and instituted cost-cutting measures.
 They completely merged their product lines, with some of the same equivalent products being dropped in favor of one brand or the other.
-It has made business much simpler, and more economical for inventory control.
-We have new owners; instead of NY-based CPAC, a group of Great Bend Kansas area investors including the President of Fuller Brush, bought the factory, land and business.
+It made business much simpler, and more economical for inventory control.
+We have new owners; a group of Great Bend Kansas area investors including the President of Fuller Brush, bought the factory, land and business.
 The Distributor and product distribution program was separated as a separate company and bought by a capital investment company.
 The new owners also closed their outlet stores by year-end, that had competed with independent distributors since the 1980s.
 It was a good thing for 3-4 years.

 In Summer 2013 Fuller Brush, after having the previous backorder problems resolved, began the expansion of a new division of Fuller Brush - Fuller Home Products - that includes hardgoods to complement our traditional product lines, like the Spin Mop, kitchen utensils like cookware and ceramic knives, and much more.
-And unlike some similar products in the past that had somebody else's brand name, they have done their homework to find quality worthy of having the Fuller logo on not only the packaging, but on most of the products itself.
+And unlike some similar products in the past that had somebody else's brand name, they have the Fuller logo on not only the packaging, but on most of the products itself.
 For the most part, these products are imports, but it is not like Fuller would be able to manufacture these products themselves.
 Fuller DOES continue to manufacture their own traditional products, in Kansas.

 January 2015 Fuller Brush completely replaces their website system, giving its distributors a self-replicating website system for their new distributors, with customer and distributor shopping carts, recruiting application, back office stats, and much more.